 KEETSA Mattress Review 2026 — All Models Compared

-The KEETSA Plus Hybrid is the best KEETSA mattress for most buyers — firm support, CertiPUR-US certified, and the lowest price in the lineup.
-The Pillow Plus Hybrid is the best for side sleepers.
-The Tea Leaf Supreme is the best if natural materials are a priority.
+The KEETSA Plus Hybrid Mattress ($2,890.00) is the best KEETSA mattress for most buyers — firm hybrid support from individually wrapped coils, CertiPUR-US certified foam layers, and the lowest price in the KEETSA lineup make it the entry point to the brand's fiberglass-free construction.

 See Today’s Price →At a Glance